 Queen's researchers should continue to apply for EU funding.
 On-going EU projects continue as normal.

-The UK is a Member State until the date of EU exit, expected on 29 March 2019, and is eligible to participate in EU funding submissions until then.
+The UK is a Member State until the date of EU exit and is eligible to participate in EU funding submissions until then.
 Furthermore, the Withdrawal Agreement confirms that UK participants are eligible to bid for EU funding until the end of 2020 with an uninterrupted flow of funding for the lifetime of successful EU funded projects.

 In a ‘no deal’ scenario, the UK government will underwrite the UK component of all competitively bid for EU projects submitted before the EU exit date.
 This will be delivered through the Underwrite Guarantee, and is applicable to all Horizon 2020 and ERASMUS+ projects for the full duration of the projects.